JackSzwergold/Writing/memories/Going to My First Comic Convention and Getting Ripped Off.md

 Once inside, we all kinda spilt up and wandered around.
 I tried flipping through a box of comics, but wasn’t really into it.
 First I wasn’t—and had never been—a big comic book collector; I just liked buying a few specific titles.
 So the idea of flipping through piles of boxes to find something seemed weird to me.
 I never really cared about huge, elaborate plots and after a while the “game” of comics became pretty clear: You bought one comic because a secret from another comic was “revealed” in another.
 It was all a scheme to get kids to buy more and more comics just to close some silly trivia loop.
 And I wasn’t into it; I just liked comics bcause of the art and action and not much else.

-So anyway, I just wandered the aisles and looked at the random ephemera that people had for sale every now and then.
-Small buttons, toys, “Star Trek” junk, “Beatles” junk and stuff like that.
+So I just wandered the aisles and looked at the randomly displayed ephemera and related junk that people had for sale across some of their tables.
+Novelties, promotional buttons, toys, “Star Trek” junk, “Beatles” junk and stuff like that.
 I did spot one table that had cool, imported Japanese toys but they were too expensive for me.

 As I walked around I ran into my friends again.
 They eagerly showed me what they picked up.
 I nodded politely and feigned interest; I genuinely didn’t care about superhero comics the same way they did.
 I was bored and wanted to leave.
 I found cooler stuff in the discount bin of Nostrand Books anyway.